carmemias/html-form-exercises/readme.md

 ## Go deeper

-> As well as **radio buttons**, other very common form fields are **checkboxes**.
+> As well as **check boxes**, other very common form fields are **radio buttons**.
 We haven't told you how to build them but you can do so with the fields we have covered in this lesson.
 Do some research of your own and build an example!

 > We can do the same as `<input type="submit">` and `<input type="reset">` by using `<button type="submit"></button>` and `<button type="reset"></button>`.